Back to all posts

 The simple rule: stay near the stadium for the match; stay central for the trip.

-But World Cup trips are rarely only the match.
-You still need breakfast, groceries, safe-feeling walks, late dinners, recovery days, work calls, airport logistics, and plans when the city is busy.
-That is where the central neighborhoods usually win.
+You still need breakfast, groceries, safe-feeling walks, late dinners, recovery days, work calls, airport movement, and somewhere decent to be when the city is busy.
+That is where central neighborhoods usually win.

 Where to stay for Estadio Azteca World Cup 2026 matches